nemild/hack-the-media/README.md

 - **Selective Leaking**: Leak something to a journalist that reflects unfavorably on your competitor, allowing it to receive more credibility than if sourced back to your company (example: [Speculation of New England Patriots leak](https://www.nytimes.com/2018/01/14/sports/football/patriots-tom-brady-belichick.html), politics on any given day)
 - **Pay to place**: Pay journalist/writer directly to place a piece (example: [HuffPo/Forbes/etc](https://news.ycombinator.com/item?id=16182576))
 - **Pay others to place**: Pay for PR firm to place (example: [Syria’s Asma al-Assad’s team pays $5k for help getting a favorable Vogue article](https://www.theatlantic.com/international/archive/2012/01/the-only-remaining-online-copy-of-vogues-asma-al-assad-profile/250753/))
-- **Pre-written Articles**: Write a press release that is easy for a journalist to publish without modification
+- **Pre-written Articles**: Write a press release that is easy for a journalist to publish without modification  (example: [my experience in East Timor](https://www.nemil.com/musings/hack-an-engineer.html#timor-leste))

 **Other Issues**